BrandonHoffman/python-presentation/PITCHME.md

 ### Why does this matter?

 @ol
-- It can be really useful when debugging
+- It can help you understand what objects are capable of when debugging
+- understanding these methods can provide a deeper understanding of the python language
 - effecticly using these data model methods can create classes that are:
     @ul
     - easier to use